East Molokaʻi Volcano: Description

 The northern flank of the volcano has been truncated by enormous cliffs rising 900 m from the sea.
-The sea cliffs were formed when the northern third of the East Molokai Volcano suddenly collapsed and slid off into the sea, about 1.4 million years ago.
-The landslide was so fast and powerful that it extended 190 km into the sea, and generated a 600 m-high megatsunami that inundated the rest of Molokai and severely damaged the surrounding Hawaiian Islands before eventually reaching the coastlines of California and Mexico.
+The sea cliffs were formed when the northern third of the East Molokaʻi Volcano suddenly collapsed and slid off into the sea, about 1.4 million years ago.
+The landslide was so fast and powerful that it extended 190 km into the sea, and generated a 600 m-high megatsunami that inundated the rest of Molokaʻi and severely damaged the surrounding Hawaiian Islands before eventually reaching the coastlines of California and Mexico.